 Today event teams might work with separate systems for registration, webinars, field events, CRM, marketing automation, lead capture, content, analytics.
 Each tool does one job and holds one part of the whole information pie.

 When the data is split that way, there might as well be no AI in your event platform.
 The attendee who came to your webinar in January and your roadshow in March looks identical to the AI as someone who just registered for the first time.
 The model cannot distinguish them, and you end up manually tweaking flows and assets every time.
+An events team running 1000+ events a year recounted having to update the design for 50 pages individually when they changed their flagship event's branding.

-This is the reason most event AI does not deliver at the scale it promises.
 When you have different codebases and databases that have no way to speak to each other, you get automation at most.
 And automation is not intelligence.
+This is the reason most event AI does not deliver at the scale it promises.

 The pattern has been documented outside events too.
 When software teams started using AI coding assistants, individual developers wrote code significantly faster.
 But the time it actually took to ship finished software barely changed.